-If you are a cave or archaeology enthusiast and you are staying in Placencia Village and do not want to leave the Peninsula, then you must explore any or all of the following full day tours:
+If you are a cave or archaeology enthusiast and you are staying in Placencia Village and do not want to leave the Peninsula, then you must explore as many ruins as possible on full-day tours.
+Of course, you could type “Mayan ruins near me” in search or just read the blog below to find out about six Mayan ruins near Placencia, Belize, several of which can be added to an all-inclusive stay at Laru Beya:

 The site is regarded as a ceremonial center consisting of two plazas, one higher than the other, and 25 stelae of which 8 are carved.
 The largest structure is 33-40 feet above the plaza level and is constructed of dry, sandstone typical of sites in southern Belize.